protono/hello-algo/algos.md

 |metro lines|stations|connectivity between stations|shortest route recommendation|
 |solar system|celestial bodies|gravitational interactions between celestial bodies|calculation of planet orbits|

-9.2.
-Graph Basic Operations
+### 9.2 Graph Basic Operations

 The basic operations of graphs can be divided into operations on "edges" and operations on "vertexes".
 Under the two representation methods of "adjacency matrix" and "adjacency list", the implementation methods are different.

 9.2.1.
 Implementation based on adjacency matrix

-Given an undirected graph with n vertices, the implementation of various operations is shown in the following picture.
+Given an undirected graph with $n$ vertices, the implementation of various operations is shown in the following picture.

 - **Adding or deleting edges**: Just modify the specified edges directly in the adjacency matrix, using $O(1)$ time.
 Since it is an undirected graph, it is necessary to update the edges in both directions at the same time.
 - **Adding vertices**: Add a row and a column at the end of the adjacency matrix, and fill all $0s$, using $O(n)$ time.